hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   on all format options.
-* It is possible to show that information for only one or a selection of your jobs by using ``--jobs=<job_id_list>`` or ``-j <job_id_list>``, where ``<job_id_list>`` is a comma-separated list of jobids.
+* It is possible to show that information for only one or a selection of your jobs by using ``--jobs=<job_id_list>`` or ``-j <job_id_list>``, where ``<job_id_list>`` is a comma-separated list of job IDs.

 The column "REASON" lists why a job is waiting for execution.
 It distinguishes between 30+ different reasons, way to much to discuss here, but some of the codes speak for